AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

     --  Match arrays ranging from 1 to 10 which do not contain zero when Arr_1_10'(others => Positive | Negative) => null;

-    --  Match arrays ranging from 1 to 10
+    --  Match other arrays ranging from 1 to 10
     when Arr_1_10                                 => null;

     --  Match every other cases.
 Equivalent to `when others`